-"All different types of chemistry - organic, inorganic, physical, analytical, biochemical and green - are available at the University, which allows me to choose to either specialise or have a more general Chemistry degree.
-The capstone course is also great as I will have the chance to apply concepts learnt during my degree and have the opportunity to work with others on a project.
+"All different types of chemistry - organic, inorganic, physical, analytical, biochemical and green - are available at the University.
+This allows me to either specialise or choose a more general Chemistry degree.
+I'm looking forward to the capstone course as I will have the chance to apply concepts learnt during my degree and to work with others on a project.

-"The labs are so enjoyable and last year I had a fantastic Teaching Assistant who was patient, helpful and heaps of fun.
+"The labs are so enjoyable, and last year I had a fantastic Teaching Assistant who was patient, helpful and heaps of fun.
 I have also made friends during labs, which makes each class less stressful and brings laughs.
 It's also good to have people to bounce things off of whenever I'm not sure of something.